Hanover Bridge

-The Hanover Bridge is a historic metal pin-connected Pratt through truss bridge spanning the Crow River between Hanover and Rogers, Minnesota, United States, on the border of Wright and Hennepin Counties.
+The Hanover Bridge is a historic metal pin-connected Pratt through truss bridge spanning the Crow River in Hanover, Minnesota, United States, on the border of Wright and Hennepin Counties.
 It is the second-oldest Pratt truss bridge remaining in Minnesota.
-The Hanover Bridge was listed on the National Register of Historic Places in 1979 for having local significance in the themes of engineering and transportation.
+The Hanover Bridge was listed on the National Register of Historic Places in 1979 for its local significance in the themes of engineering and transportation.
 It was nominated as a well-preserved example of a bridge type once common in Wright County.

 Construction

 The Hanover Bridge was built in 1885 by the Morse Bridge Company of Youngstown, Ohio.
 The company later changed its name to the Youngstown Bridge Company, and merged into the American Bridge Company in 1900.
 The Hanover Bridge is 231 ft long, with a 15.1 ft roadbed and a 13.5 ft vertical clearance.
 Its wooden deck was replaced in 1965 in a style similar to the original.